 Will a VPN protect me while torrenting?

-Not only does a VPN completely hide your location, your IP address, and encrypt your data, but the best VPNs also come with a range of security features.
-You can use the VPN to protect yourself from cyberattacks, annoying pop-ups, and malware, so it’s the best way to stay safe while torrenting.
+Not only does a VPN completely hide your location, your IP address, and encrypt your data, but really good services also come with a range of security features.
+You can use the VPN to protect yourself from DDoS attacks, annoying pop-ups, and malicious torrenting sites, so it’s the best way to stay safe while torrenting.

 Can you get caught torrenting if you use a VPN?